Jingomoses/portfolio/README.md

-# Moses Jingo
+**# Moses Jingo**

-Welcome to my Portfolio page.
+Welcome!

-I'm a curious and passionate data analyst with about 8 years’ previous experience in exploring raw and dirty data to uncover understand the business problems at play and the underlying opportunities.
+I'm a curious and passionate data analyst with about 8 years’ recent experience in exploring raw and dirty data to uncover understand the business problems at play and the underlying opportunities.
 With this analysis, I derive initiatives that deliver business benefit in terms of profitability and other operational efficiencies.

-## KEY ACHIEVEMENT
+**## KEY ACHIEVEMENT**
 Having started out as a data entrant (with an initial contract of only 3 months), in my fourth month I was appointed to lead a year long customer retention team - the first of its kind in the company.
 After a year of recovering customers at a success rate of about 28%, I was moved to the BackOffice where I investigated problems affecting the business at the time such as failed and missing payments, failed auto reconnections.
 I initiated and led multiple projects to integrate payment options via web services/APIs and this helped to deliver success on multiple operational fronts.
 - It moved the payment journey into real-time experience, instant pay with instant remittance and instant service activation.
 - It led to decline in failed/missing payments.